 How to Sharpen a Straight Razor: A Guide to Ultimate Manliness

-Still, that shouldn’t scare you away, as learning how to use a cut throat razor is actually quite easy, and with a little practice and patience, there’s very little chance you will ever cut yourself any worse than you would with any other razor.
+Still, that shouldn’t scare you away, as learning how to use a cut-throat razor (I mean learning how to use a straight razor) is actually quite easy, and with a little practice and patience, there’s very little chance you will ever cut yourself any worse than you would with any other razor.

 While many of the major razor brands continue to push the envelope, adding more and more blades to their disposable cartridge razors, the truth is that using a single sharp blade is the key to a shave with less irritation.

 Going back to the knife analogy, you probably wouldn’t use a dull or rusty knife for any important tasks, just as you should never bring a dull or rusty razor blade anywhere near your face.

 Like we said, shaving with a straight razor takes more time and not just because you need to be more patient and careful when actually shaving, but also because you need to ensure that the razor is fully sharp prior to each shave.

 The Basics of Straight Razor Maintenance

-However, if you think it may be more than a few days until you’ll use the razor again, then it’s a good idea to rub it down with a light oil after you’ve rinsed and dried it off.
+However, if you think it may be more than a few days until you’ll use the razor again, then it’s a good idea to rub it down with light oil after you’ve rinsed and dried it off.